TL;DR

 This reality forces individuals into a dangerous calculation: "Is my symptom bad enough to justify navigating this system?"
 The long-term cost of this hesitation is a public health crisis in the making.

-Delaying medical attention is never a wise strategy.
+Delaying medical attention is generally not a wise strategy.
 The human body often provides early warning signs that something is amiss.
 Ignoring them allows an underlying issue to progress, often making it more complex, more difficult to treat, and with a significantly worse prognosis.

 Let's examine the real-world impact across three common areas of health concern.